rsocket/rsocket/Protocol.md

 At any time, a Requester may send REQUEST_CHANNEL frames with F bit set to indicate fragmentation.

-At any time, a Requester may send REQUEST_N frames.
+At any time, a Requester, as well as a Responder, may send REQUEST_N frames.

 A Requester may indicate end of REQUEST_CHANNEL frames by setting the C bit.
 A Requester MUST NOT send any additional REQUEST_CHANNEL frames after sending a frame with the C bit set.